shwetasingh199/community-discussion-forum/README.md

-# 💬 Community Discussion Forum with Real-Time Chat (Streamlit + MongoDB)
+# 💬 Community Discussion Forum with Real-Time Chat

 A full-stack community platform built using **Streamlit, Python, and MongoDB**, featuring discussion forums, comments, likes, and real-time chat rooms.